fbpx

 early rehabilitation following acl reconstruction surgery

-The first key to ACL Rehabilitation is simple, diminish the pain and swelling associated with the surgery.
-While this is a no-brainer, it is worth reviewing why this is so important.
+The first key to ACL rehabilitation is simple: diminishing the pain and swelling associated with the surgery.
+While this is a no-brainer, it is worth reviewing why it is important.

-• Pain and swelling have been shown in numerous studies to essentially shut down your muscles around your knee, specifically your quadriceps.
-Even a small amount of fluid in the joint has been shown to decrease your ability to contract your quad.
+• Numerous studies have shown that pain and swelling essentially shut down the muscles around your knee, specifically your quadriceps.
+Arthrogenic muscle inhibition has been a large focus of late.
+Even a small amount of fluid in the joint has been shown to decrease your ability to contract your quads.

 So, as simple as this concept may be, diminishing pain and swelling should be a primary area of focus initially after surgery.

 Compression wraps, ice, intermittent compression machines like Normatec, elevation, ankle pumps, and electrical stimulation.
-My biggest advice to patients after surgery is that you can’t ice too much.
+There is always going to be a debate on the internet about ice.
+But, my biggest advice to patients after surgery is that you can’t ice too much.
+Neuromodulating pain and attempting to minimize arthrogenic muscle inhibition should be a huge goal of ours.

 While all of the above is useful, we also need to educate our patients to not push through too much activity.
 If swelling is fluctuating, you may be doing too much.
 Let your swelling dictate your activities.